JackDanger/twilio_contactable/README.markdown

 Install TwilioContactable as a gem:

-    gem install twilio_contactable
+    $ gem install twilio_contactable

+    # For Rails add it in environment.rb:
+    config.gem 'twilio_contactable'

-    # then add this gem to your project in .gems or in environment.rb
+    # then edit your .gems file or run
+    $ rake gems:unpack
+    # to unpack the gem into your vendor/gems directory

 Or as a Plugin: